 If a defendant is against the verdict given in court, they can appeal it to at least one level of the appellate court system.

-However, it’s not a must for a retrial to happen because the prosecutor must decide whether to refile charges against you.
+However, for a retrial to happen, the prosecutor must decide whether to refile charges against you.
 If they choose not to, your charges will be dropped.

-Later, the case can still be retried as long as the statute of limitation is not lapsed.
+Later, the case can still be retried as long as the statute of limitation has not lapsed.